fran-galic/Basics-of-signal-processing/README.md

 - MATLAB / GNU Octave
 - Python (NumPy, SciPy, Matplotlib)
-- Git and GitHub for version control and collabo
+- Git and GitHub for version control and collaboration